 “The problem with a project like this is it’s a never-ending task.
 You have to say, ‘OK, this is it,’ because you can always add.
 Even now, after it is done, I keep remembering things I should have added in,” Castle said.
 “We left the door open for somebody else, in maybe 10 or 15 years, to take this work and build on it.”

 On Saturday, Sept.
 20, Western Engineering is hosting its Engineering Homecoming Alumni & Friends Reception at The London Club to kickoff its 60th anniversary celebration.
-The First 45 Years will be available online at Amazon, Barnes & Noble and the entire Ingram catalogue (which includes Chapters/ Indigo).
+Expansion and Innovation is avilable The Book Store at Western, as well as Lulu, Amazon and Chapters/Indigo.

 8:30 a.m. to 5 p.m.

 Chris Amyot, Campus Ad